 Popular food in Cyprus

-In Paphos, look out for the dish Meze.
+Meze is a popular and delicious traditional Greek cuisine.
 A Meze traditionally means appetiser but in Cyprus it’s a big meal.
 This popular food in Cyprus is presented in a platter, in which you can indulge in cheese, vegetables and meats such as keftedes (meatballs), loukaniko (sausages) and kebabs.

 When visiting Cyprus here are some helpful tips to help you: